alienzhou/generator-webpack-kickoff/README.md

 Help you to quickly start a project based on [Webpack](https://webpack.js.org/).

-In my work, I usually need to
+In my work, I often need to start a tiny demo quickly to

 - try a npm lib by `import`
 - test/try a webpack plugin or loader